CORPUS Projects, Publications, and Collections

 • Excavations at Cerro del Villar, Spain (David Schloen, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago; Carolina López-Ruiz, Divinity School and Department of Classics, University of Chicago; José Suárez Padilla, University of Málaga)

-• Excavations at Corral Redondo, Peru (Maria Cecilia “Nené” Lozada, Department of Romance Languages & Literatures and Department of Anthropology, University of Chicago)
+• Excavations at Corral Redondo, Peru (Maria Cecilia “Nené” Lozada, Department of Romance Languages and Literatures and Department of Anthropology, University of Chicago)

 • Excavations at Nineveh, Iraq (Timothy P. Harrison, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago; Khaled Abu Jayyab, University of Toronto)

-• Excavations at Nippur, Iraq (Augusta McMahon and McGuire Gibson, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)
+• Excavations at Nippur, Iraq (Augusta McMahon, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)

 • Excavations at Tell Keisan, Israel (David Schloen, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago; Gunnar Lehmann, Ben-Gurion University of the Negev; Bernd Schipper, Humboldt University of Berlin)